MultiverseLearningProducts/swe/src/bootcamp/wk3/day2.md

 ### Responsive @media

 CSS comes with a `@media` API which was orignialy added to the spec so you could style a printer friendly version of your page.
 The basic API of `@media` enables you to apply css to your page at particular screen sizes.

+Media queries can be used to check things like:
+  * width and height of the device
+  * orientation (landscape or portrait mode)

-The css is immediately applied so your page does not require a refresh for the new css rules to be visible once your screen size changes.
+The CSS is immediately applied so your page does not require a refresh for the new css rules to be visible once your screen size changes.

-This solved the problem of having to server different html templates and css to different devices.
+Using the `@media` API solves the problem of having to serve different html templates and css to different devices.

 ### Understanding the viewport
 The **viewport** is the visible area of a web page.